CuteSense-Studios/As-You-Are-T/README.md

 ### ✍️ Narrative & Text

 * **Story & Writing** : Original narrative by **Crossie**.
+*  *Note: This work was co-authored by human imagination and artificial intelligence.*
 * **Dialogue Refinement** : Narrative pacing and dialogue polished with assistance from  **Gemini 3 Flash** .

   ---